-Houston Jones Band is made up of some of our old Strawberry Fest friends and camp mates, several of whom used to be original Waybacks.
-Travis Jones and Glenn Houston started the band and Peter Tucker, Chris Kee and sometimes Chojo Jacques help to make this another of our favorite bands, with 3 great albums.
-Chris Kee has written most of the great songs on their recent recordings.
+Houston Jones Band was made up of some of our old Strawberry Fest friends and camp mates, several of whom used to be original Waybacks.
+Travis Jones and Glenn Houston started the band and Peter Tucker, Chris Kee and sometimes Chojo Jacques helped to make this another of our favorite bands, with so many great songs and albums.
+Chris Kee wrote many of the songs on their recordings.

-Jamie Byrd has become a dear friend since we met her one magical middle of the night, at the Strawberry Fest a few years ago.
-She’s an incredibly gifted singer/songwriter and visual artist as well.
-She played guitar beautifully in all sorts of unusual tunings, and she sings like a bird!
+Jamie Byrd became a dear friend when we met her one magical middle of the night, at the Strawberry Fest in the 90’s.
+She was an incredibly gifted singer/songwriter and visual artist as well.
+She played guitar beautifully in all sorts of unusual tunings, and she sang like a bird!
 We were so devastated when she left us all too soon in the heartbreaking spring of 2020.

-Paul Kamm and Eleanore MacDonald are wonderful singer/songwriter’s who have been inspiring and influencing us with their magic since we first met them up in Nevada City back in the ’80’s.
-They’ve got several beautiful CD’s.
-We’ve enjoyed their performances on the stages at the Kate Wolf Memorial Festival backed up by Nina Gerber who is another one of our musical heroes.
+Paul Kamm and Eleanore MacDonald are amazing singer/songwriter’s who have been inspiring and influencing us with their magic since we first met them up in Nevada City back in the ’80’s.
+They’ve got several beautiful albums.
+We’ve enjoyed their many performances on the stages at the Kate Wolf Memorial Festival backed up by Nina Gerber who is another one of our musical heroes.

 Charlie Cutten was another dear friend and fellow musician who we lost when he was tragically killed by a careless driver.
 We knew Charlie from the Strawberry festival.
 He’s mentioned in a line of our song “Strawberry Jam,” which sadly took on a new meaning after we lost him.
-His music will stay with us and you can learn more about him at his website or buy his wonderful CD, “Basic Transportation,”
+His moving music will stay with us.